opentensor/developer-docs/docs/yc3-blog.md

 - Liquid Alpha must be enabled to get full YC3 benefits
 - The system requires active consensus formation to function optimally
 - Bond reset functionality is available for subnets that need it
+- Testing on testnet is recommended before mainnet deployment

+**Migration Timeline:**
+- **Current**: YC3 is live and being adopted by subnets
+- **No forced deadline**: Subnets can adopt when ready
+- **Recommendation**: Monitor performance and consider gradual parameter tuning

 ## Looking Forward

 As Bittensor continues to grow, YC3 provides a solid foundation for fair and efficient consensus.
 The system's ability to reward early recognition while maintaining security makes it well-suited for the network's future development.

 For subnet owners ready to embrace more sophisticated consensus mechanisms, YC3 combined with Liquid Alpha provides a powerful toolkit for creating equitable and efficient subnet ecosystems.

+**Next Steps for Subnet Owners:**
+1. Review the [Yuma3 Migration Guide](./subnets/yuma3-migration-guide.md) for detailed implementation steps
+2. Test YC3 features on testnet before mainnet deployment
+3. Consider enabling Liquid Alpha to maximize validator incentives
+4. Monitor subnet performance during the migration period
+5. Engage with the Bittensor community for migration support

 YC3 was introduced to the Subtensor Code base in [PR 1593](https://github.com/opentensor/subtensor/pull/1593).